 Sometimes the simplest explanation is the right one.
 Your water heater has at least two important shut-off valves: a cold water inlet valve that lets water into the tank and a hot water outlet valve.
 If either of these valves has been partially closed, it will restrict the water flow and reduce your hot water pressure.
 This can happen accidentally during other household repairs or if someone bumps the handle.
 Before you do anything else, take a look at the pipes connected to your water heater.
 You should see a handle on both the inlet and outlet lines.
 Make sure they are turned all the way to the “open” position.

-Clogged Hot Water Pipes
+Are Your Hot Water Pipes Clogged?

 Just like the arteries in your body, your home’s pipes can become clogged over time.
 The buildup is usually caused by a combination of rust, mineral scale, and other debris that accumulates on the inner walls of the pipes.
 This is a particularly common issue in older homes with galvanized steel pipes, which are prone to corrosion.
 While a minor clog in a single faucet might be something you can clear yourself, widespread blockages in your hot water lines are a different story.
 These deep-seated clogs often require professional tools and expertise to clear without damaging your plumbing system.